 Global Halal Brand

 The size of the Islamic Economy Market (IEM) in 2017 was estimated at USD2,107 billion and by 2023 is projected to grow by 5.9 percent per annum to reach USD3,007 billion (See infographic).
 The IEM comprises of 7 major activities namely Islamic Finance, Halal Food, Halal Travel, Modest Fashion, Halal Media & Recreation, Halal P&C (Pharmaceuticals and Cosmetics).
-Key drivers are increasing population particularly among young professional and middle-income group which are more affluent and well-travelled.
+Key drivers are increasing population particularly among young professional and the middle-income group which are more affluent and well-travelled.

 In terms of projected growth during the period of 2017-2023, Islamic Finance is projected to record the fastest, at 7.4 percent, followed by Halal Travel (7.1 percent), P&C (6.8 and 6.5 percent respectively) and Halal Food (6.0 percent).
 Indeed, the 1.8 - 2.0 billion growing Muslim population is a huge potential for the growth of Halal industry, particularly in Asia where 60.0 percent of the population are Muslim.
 Brunei has been championing the ‘Brunei Halal’ Brand to maximise this potential given our huge comparative advantage, foremost our highest and readily acceptable Brunei Halal certification.

 In an effort to tap into this vast potential market, taking into account of Brunei’s strength, MH has conceptualised a list of inter-related projects to fast track and enjoy the potential benefit of the Halal industry as follows: